dotnet/docs-maui/docs/mac-catalyst/deployment/publish-outside-app-store.md

 > [!IMPORTANT]
 > Values for these build properties don't have to be provided in the project file.
 They can also be provided on the command line when you publish the app.
 This enables you to omit specific values from your project file.

-The following example shows a typical property group for building and signing your Mac Catalyst app, for distribution outside the Mac App Store, with its provisioning profile:
+The following example shows a typical property group for building and signing your Mac Catalyst app for distribution outside the Mac App Store:

 ```xml
 <PropertyGroup Condition="'$(Configuration)|$(TargetFramework)|$(Platform)'=='Release|net7.0-maccatalyst|AnyCPU'">